NCAT can appoint a guardian under the Guardianship Act 1987 for a person with a decision making disability.

 How to apply

-An application for guardianship means you are asking NCAT to appoint someone as the guardian for the person who is the subject of the application.
+Applying for guardianship means you are asking NCAT to appoint someone as a guardian for a person with a decision making disability.

-If the person already has informal decision making or an enduring guardianship appointment arrangement in place that are working in their best interests, the Tribunal may not make an order.
-For more information, refer to information on whether you do need to apply.
+If the person already has informal decision making or an enduring guardianship appointment in place that are working in their best interests, NCAT may not make an order.

 Providing information to the Tribunal and Privacy

 Planning Ahead Tools website